cisco/mindmeld/source/userguide/architecture.rst

 | banking | transfer_funds   | account_num | sender, recipient    |
 +---------+------------------+-------------+----------------------+

-To learn how to build role classification models in Workbench, see the :doc:`Role Classifier <role_classifier>` section of this guide.
+To learn how to build role classification models in MindMeld, see the :doc:`Role Classifier <role_classifier>` section of this guide.

 .. _arch_resolver: